-The programme outlined in the plan is based on evidence of what works and our estimate of patient needs in GG&C. The programme is focused on three key themes:
+The programme outlined in the plan is based on evidence of what works and our estimate of patient needs in GG&C. The programme is focused on the following three key themes, with actions relating to these summarised below.

-- early intervention and prevention of admission to hospital to better support people in the community and includes actions on: - implementing anticipatory care plans within specific patient groups; e.g. COPD, residential care home clients etc.; - working with GPs through the national frailty collaborative to better manage frailty within the community; - work with care homes to reduce hospital admissions; - work with the Scottish Ambulance Service (SAS) to reduce the number of falls conveyed to hospital as part of a wider falls prevention strategy; - continue to develop the palliative care fast track service; and, - extending the community respiratory service to provide a service over weekends. - improving hospital discharge and better supporting people to transfer from acute care to community supports and includes actions on: - expansion of the hospital discharge team; - intermediate care improvement programme designed to reduce length of stay and improve the number of people returning home; - additional intermediate care capacity introduced as part of the winter planning arrangements; - additional Red Cross transport capacity purchased to assist with hospital discharge; and, - continued robust performance management of delays. - improving the primary / secondary care interface jointly with acute to better manage patient care in the most appropriate setting and includes actions on: - reviewing acute assessment unit referrals discharged on the same day to explore scope for managing this activity as part of planned care; - reducing the number of frequent A&E attenders to explore scope for early intervention approach to reduce attendances; - introducing a re-direction policy; - introducing a test of change involving consultant geriatricians and GPs to better manage care home patients; and, - introducing consultant connect to improve GP to consultant liaison.
+prevention and early intervention of admission to hospital to better support people in the community:

+- implementing anticipatory care plans within specific patient groups; e.g. COPD, residential care home clients etc.; - working with GPs through the national frailty collaborative to better manage frailty within the community; - work with care homes to reduce hospital admissions; - work with the Scottish Ambulance Service (SAS) to reduce the number of falls conveyed to hospital as part of a wider falls prevention strategy; - continue to develop the palliative care fast track service; and, - extending the community respiratory service to provide a service over weekends.

+expansion of the hospital discharge team; improving hospital intermediate care improvement programme designed to discharge and better reduce length of stay and improve the number of people supporting people to returning home; transfer from acute additional intermediate care capacity introduced as part care to community of the winter planning arrangements; supports: additional Red Cross transport capacity purchased to assist with hospital discharge; and, continued robust performance management of delays. reviewing acute assessment unit referrals discharged on the improving the primary/ same day to explore scope for managing this activity as secondary care part of planned care; interface interface jointly reducing the number of frequent A&E attenders to with acute to better explore scope for early intervention approach to reduce manage patient care attendances:

+- introducing a re-direction policy; - introducing a test of change involving consultant geriatricians and GPs to better manage care home patients; and, - introducing consultant connect to improve GP to consultant ligison.